greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-planning.html.md

 The performance impact of table redistribution depends on the size, storage type, and partitioning design of a table.
 For any given table, redistributing it with `gpexpand` takes as much time as a `CREATE TABLE AS SELECT` operation would.
 When redistributing a terabyte-scale fact table, the expansion utility can use much of the available system resources, which could affect query performance or other database workloads.

+### <a id="tabred"></a>Table Redistribution Method

+Greenplum Database uses a *rebuild* table distribution method to redistribute data during an expansion.
+Greenplum:

+1. Creates a new table.
+1. Copies all of the data from the old table to the new table.
+1. Replaces the old table.

+The rebuild method is similar to creating a new table with a `CREATE TABLE AS SELECT` command.
+During data redistribution, Greenplum Database acquires an `ACCESS EXCLUSIVE` lock on the table.

 ### <a id="topic11"></a>Managing Redistribution in Large-Scale Greenplum Systems

-When planning the redistribution phase, consider the impact of the `ACCESS EXCLUSIVE` lock taken on each table, and the table data redistribution method.
+When planning the redistribution phase, consider the impact of the `ACCESS EXCLUSIVE` lock taken on each table.
 User activity on a table can delay its redistribution, but also tables are unavailable for user activity during redistribution.

 You can manage the order in which tables are redistributed by adjusting their ranking.
 See [Ranking Tables for Redistribution](expand-redistribute.html).
 Manipulating the redistribution order can help adjust for limited disk space and restore optimal query performance for high-priority queries sooner.

-#### <a id="tabred"></a>Table Redistribution Methods

-There are two methods of redistributing data when performing a Greenplum Database expansion.

--   `rebuild` - Create a new table, copy all the data from the old to the new table, and replace the old table.
-This is the default.
-The rebuild method is similar to creating a new table with a `CREATE TABLE AS SELECT` command.
-During data redistribution, an `ACCESS EXCLUSIVE` lock is acquired on the table.
--   `move` - Scan all the data and perform an `UPDATE` operation to move rows as needed to different segment instances.
-During data redistribution, an `ACCESS EXCLUSIVE` lock is acquired on the table.
-In general, this method requires less disk space, however, it creates obsolete table rows and might require a `VACUUM` operation on the table after the data redistribution.
-Also, this method updates indexes one row at a time, which can be much slower than rebuilding the index with the `CREATE INDEX` command.

 #### <a id="systs"></a>Systems with Abundant Free Disk Space